zumawil/snedaBackend/ENDPOINTS_DOCUMENTATION.md

 ## 🔍 Issues Summary

 ### Critical Issues:
-1. Payments: Partial payment provider integration implemented with Paystack.
-Payment initiation and callback handling are working, but full webhook reconciliation and error handling may need refinement for production.
+1. ✅ **FIXED** Payments: Webhook status update issue resolved.
+Payment provider integration with Paystack is now fully functional with proper webhook handling.
 2. Database migration: `Order.status` was removed from the model.
 Before deploying to production, run migrations and (optionally) run a backfill migration to copy existing `Order.status` values into `Shipping` or an audit table if you need to preserve history.

 ### Code Quality Issues:
 - None found! ✅

 ### Missing Functionality:
-1. Payments: Full webhook reconciliation and advanced error handling for production
+1. ✅ **COMPLETED** Payments: Full webhook reconciliation implemented with proper error handling
 2. Idempotency: CheckoutAttempt tracking is implemented, but may need refinement
 3. Shipping endpoints (shipping app exists but no URLs) — shipping model exists; add CRUD and tracking endpoints
 4. Notifications endpoints (notifications app exists but no URLs)